marcgg/marcgg.github.com/manager-readme.md

 subtitle: "A comprehensive documentation of how I work"
 ---

-This format is heavily inspired by [Oren Ellenbogen][1]'s [work][2].
 This document is an effort to explain my role, my values, my expectations and my quirks as a manager.
-It might seem a bit weird, but I see it as a way to gain time when starting to work together and help you understand the way I operate.
+It might seem a bit weird, but I see it as a way to gain time when starting to work together.
 Of course this does not replace actually learning to know each other!
-If you want more context regarding why I wrote this, please read [this blog article][3].
+If you want more context regarding why I wrote this, please read [this blog article][1].

 It's important to keep in mind that this is a living document and, as such, it will change over time.
 Remember as well that I'm here to help you succeed and will do my best to adapt my management style to you, so please don't see anything here as set in stone and feel free to come and discuss specific points with me.